Home-buying 101: the 4 essential pieces of pre-mortgage homework

 Did you know we offer a ‘Credit Score 101’ Lunch and Learn, exclusively for education members?
 Have one of our financial specialists contact you for more details and to book.

-‘Love at first sight’ may end up in heartbreak if you rush into house hunting before finding out if you can actually afford the abode you have your heart (and sights) set on.
+‘Love at first sight’ may end up in heartbreak if you rush into house hunting before finding out if you can actually afford the property you have your heart (and sights) set on.
 The pre-approval process will determine the maximum amount a potential lender will qualify you to borrow.

 The benefits of getting a pre-approved mortgage include: